-4. Reasonable Suspicion
+4. Reasonable Cause/Suspicion Testing

 - a.
-Any employee whom GROUSE MOUNTAIN ENVIRONMENTAL CONSULTANTS, LLC reasonably suspects may be affected by the use of drugs or alcohol which may adversely affect safe job performance or the safety of others will be required to submit to a reasonable suspicion drug and/or alcohol test.
-This includes instances when an employee demonstrates behavior that leads the supervisor to suspect that he/she has used drugs or alcohol prior to work time. - b.
-A trained supervisor will make the decision whether there is reasonable suspicion to believe an employee is impaired by, or under the influence of, a drug or alcohol while on duty in violation of this policy. - c.
-In making a determination of reasonable cause, the factors to be considered include, but are not limited to, one or more of the following: - (1) Adequately documented pattern of unsatisfactory work performance, for which no apparent non-impairment related reason exists, or a change in an employee's prior pattern of work performance; - (2) Physical signs and symptoms consistent with substance abuse; or - (3) Evidence of illegal substance abuse, possession, sale or delivery while on duty. - d.
-When a determination is made that reasonable suspicion exists that an employee may be under the influence of drugs or alcohol in violation of this policy, the employee shall be driven by a supervisor to the collection site for testing.
-The employee will be relieved of his/her duties performing a safety sensitive function pending the results of the substance abuse testing.
+Any employee whom the Company reasonably suspects may be affected by the use of drugs or alcohol which may adversely affect job performance, safety or the work environment will be required to submit to a drug and /or alcohol test.
+This also includes instance when an employee demonstrates behavior that leads to the suspicion that he/she has used drugs or alcohol prior to work time. - b.
+A trained supervisor will make the decision whether there is reasonable suspicion to believe an employee is impaired by or under the influence of a drug or alcohol while on duty in violation of this policy. - c.
+In making a determination of reasonable cause, the factors to be considered include, but are not limited to the following: - adequately documented pattern of unsatisfactory work performance, for which no apparent non-impairment related reason exists, or a change in an employee's prior pattern of work performance, especially when there is some evidence of drug related behavior on or off the work site; - 2) physical signs and symptoms consistent with substance abuse: and - 3) evidence of illegal substance use, possession, sale, or delivery while on duty.